paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 2007—Subsec. (d).
 Pub.
 L. 110–153 added subsec. (d).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VIII, § 82001(f)(2), July 4, 2025, 139 Stat.
+347, provided that: “The amendments made by this subsection [amending this section] shall take effect on the date of enactment of this title [July 4, 2025], and shall apply with respect to any borrower who is in repayment before, on, or after the date of enactment of this title.”

 #### Effective Date
 Section effective July 1, 2009, see section 203(c)(1) of Pub.
-L. 110–84, set out as an Effective Date of 2007 Amendment note under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3).
+L. 110–84, set out in an Effective Date of 2007 Amendment note under [section 1078–3 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-3).

 <a id="section-1098ee"></a>